 - review the internal process of providing instructions to the developers, change/improve it;

-- let the client that we discussed the problem internally and took further actions to avoid similar problems in future.
+- let the client that we discussed the problem internally and took further actions to avoid similar problems in the future.

 The idea here is to focus on the two main issues I described above.
-Hopefully, the client would be happy and there won’t be such situations in future.
+Hopefully, the client would be happy and there won’t be such situations in the future.

-5. monitor the situation: a few days later I would contact the client to see if everything is OK.
+5. monitor the situation: a few days later I would contact the client to see if everything is okay.
 Also, I would monitor the internal process and make sure the instructions were provided correctly to the developers.

 The steps we should follow also depend on the complexity of the problem we face.
-For small issues, it is OK to choose the first reasonable solution that is based on our experience.
+For small issues, it is okay to choose the first reasonable solution that is based on our experience.
 However, in most cases going through predefined steps strictly is the best approach because they guarantee we will have much more success down the road.

-What I can recommend you is not to be scared when you have to solve problems but use them, so they help you to improve your confidence.
+What I can recommend is not to be scared when you have to solve problems but use them, so they help you to improve your confidence.
 I always try to get benefits from problems, and I see them as opportunities.
 Most of the things I’ve learnt in my life come from experiencing and solving problems.